dieonysus/ESIOT_Assignment_One/README.md

 - Configures each button in the `BUTTONS` array as an input and each `LED` in LEDS as an output.
 - Enables interrupts for each button to wake up the microcontroller from sleep when pressed.
 - Initializes the last activity time to detect inactivity.

+## Game Flow (`loop()`)

+The game operates in a sequence of states or stages:

+1. **Intro Display**: Shows a welcome message and the current high score.
+2. **Difficulty Selection**: Allows players to set a difficulty level via a potentiometer.
+3. **Game Start**: Displays a "Get ready!" message and initiates gameplay.
+4. **Gameplay**: Displays a target number that players must match by pressing button combinations.
+5. **Game Over**: Displays the final score, updates the high score if applicable, and resets the game.